-If your iPhone or iPad is running slow, there are a number of steps that can be taken to improve the overall speed and performance of your slow iPhone and iPad.
+If your iPhone is running slow, there are a number of steps that can be taken to improve the overall speed and performance of your slow iPhone.

 It is not uncommon to notice a drop in speed and overall performance of iPhone or iPad after a certain period of use.

-You should be able to notice a significant improvement in the performance of your device by using steps as provided below to Speed up Slow iPhone or iPad.
+You should notice a significant improvement in speed and overall performance of your iPhone after implementing tips as provided below.

 1. Power OFF and Restart

-Powering OFF iPhone and turning it back ON again is a quick way to free up RAM and improve the performance of iPhone.
+Powering OFF iPhone and turning it back ON is a quick way to free up RAM and improve the performance of your mobile device.

 2. Clear Safari Cache

-Periodically clearing the Safari Browser History and Website data gets rid of outdated cached files, which helps in improving the performance of Safari browser on your iPhone.
+Periodically clearing Safari Browser History and Website Data gets rid of outdated cached files, which helps in improving the performance of iPhone Safari browser.